zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest_old.md

 - Added the following values to `serviceType`:
   - `1`: The recorder module.
   - `2`: The uploader module.
-  - `3`: The content moderation module.
-- Added the following values to `eventType`:
-  - `50`: The content moderation service starts.
-  - `51`: The first slice file is uploaded to the content moderation vendor.
-  - `52`: All the recorded files are uploaded to the content moderation vendor.
-  - `53`: Some recorded files are uploaded to the content moderation vendor.
-  - `54`: The progress of uploading the recorded files to the content moderation vendor.

 ## Enable the callback service